 Where to Stay — and Where to Be Cautious

 Your safety and experience in Bali are directly tied to the neighborhood you choose.
 A resort enclave in Nusa Dua is a world away from a bustling street in Kuta.
-Choosing the right base is your first and most important safety decision.
+Choosing the right base among the many popular places is your first and most important safety decision.
+This also applies to popular side trips to places like Nusa Penida or the Gili Islands, which have their own unique challenges.

 Area Vibe Best For Watch Out For

 Ubud Spiritual, wellness, jungle, cultural heartland.
 Yoga retreats, families, cultural tourism, foodies.
-Uneven sidewalks, aggressive monkeys at the Monkey Forest, occasional petty theft.
+Uneven sidewalks, aggressive monkeys, occasional petty theft.

 Canggu / Seminyak Trendy, digital nomad hub, surf culture, nightlife.
 Solo travelers, surfers, young couples, social butterflies.
-High scooter traffic, phone snatching by drive-by thieves, nightlife-related risks.
+High scooter traffic, phone snatching, keeping an eye on your personal belongings.

 Nusa Dua Luxury resorts, gated communities, pristine beaches.
 Families with young children, honeymooners, resort-focused travelers.
 Isolation from local culture, higher prices, limited authentic experiences.

 Think of your location as setting your “difficulty level.”
-In Nusa Dua, you are in a secure bubble, safety is managed for you.
+In Nusa Dua, you are in a secure bubble where resort security measures are high and safety is managed for you.
 We stayed there in the Conrad Hilton for a night.
 In Canggu, you’re in a dynamic, crowded environment where you need to be constantly aware of your bag and your phone, especially at night.
-Kuta has a rough reputation, but during my last visit in the daytime, I found it was more about dealing with persistent street vendors than any real physical threat.
-The safety concerns there are heavily concentrated late at night.
+The Balinese people are overwhelmingly kind and welcoming, but high-traffic tourist areas can attract opportunistic crime.

 Travel Tips for a Safe Bali Trip

 Safety isn’t just about avoiding bad things; it’s about having the right systems in place so you can relax.
-Here are my non-negotiable rules for any bali vacation.
+Here is my non-negotiable travel advice for any bali vacation.

-• Money: Only use ATMs located inside a bank or a well-lit convenience store like Circle K. ATM skimmers are the most common financial scam.
-I never use a standalone ATM on a dark street.
+• Money: Only use ATMs located inside a bank or a well-lit convenience store.
+ATM skimmers are a common financial scam.
 I also carry a backup credit card and notify my banks of my travel dates before I leave.

-You cannot predict when one will happen, but you must have a system for what to do if it does.
+You cannot predict these events, but you must have a system for what to do.
 If you feel a strong tremor, here is your immediate action plan:

 • Indoors: Drop, cover, and hold on.
 Get under a sturdy table or stay in bed, protecting your head and neck with a pillow.
 Stay away from glass windows.